qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 **1. Can I share the IPA with my friends?**

 > - **Absolutely yes!** However, you have to give them the IPA **with the Apple ID you used to get the IPA**.
 Why?
 Because the first time they open your app, they will be asked to enter the purchased ID.
 That's how iOS works.
+>
 > - Don't want to share your main account?
-Just use a clone Apple ID.
+Use a clone Apple ID then.

 **2. Can Apple revoke my IPA?**